 By and large Elstree gets rave reviews (recent inspection took place in 2018 and 2015).
 The ISI inspectors refer to the school’s excellent all-round education and pastoral care.
 It flagged up a small admin issue, but nothing that couldn’t be fixed pronto.

 It’s a common sense approach.
 Day pupils don’t need to have phones at school, so it’s a hard no. But Elstree understands the need for full boarders to feel connected to their families, so mobile phones are allowed but use is managed by the Boarding House parents.

 Day: Nursery £4,000 per term (£3,100 with EY funding); Reception-Y2 £4,100; Y3-Y8 £6,300 – £7,400.
 Elstree offers flexi, weekly and full boarding (from the age of eight), which adds £590-£2,700 to the bill per term.

 THE MUDDY VERDICT

-Good for: Outdoorsy kids, parents who want flexi boarding options and those who seek a nurturing school with academic rigour.
-I loved the emphasis on good manners, kindness and confidence too.
+Good for: Outdoorsy kids, parents who want flexi boarding options and get a kick out of a bit of bucolic grandeur.
+Plus those who seek a nurturing school with academic rigour.
+I loved the emphasis on kindness and confidence too.

-Not for: Those looking for co-ed or a more urban setting, obviously.
+Not for: Those looking for a more urban setting, obviously.
 It’s also not the sort of place to invest immediately in the latest everythings.
-Your hard-earned school fees are safe hands.
+Your hard-earned school fees are in safe hands.

 Dare to disagree?
-Have a look for yourself at the open morning on Saturday 2 March from 10am to 12 noon, and tell me what you think.
+Have a look for yourself at the Open Morning 7 May 2022 from 10am to 12pm, and tell me what you think.